It all started when…

 At the point when we realised we had the capability and resources to do better than anything else out there, we started Adeki.
 We haven’t looked back since.

-To complete our team we then added another national level cyclist with a Masters in Exercise Physiology, a neuroscientist and others at the top of their particular fields.
+To complete our team we then added another national level athlete with a Masters in Exercise Physiology, a neuroscientist, a leading psychologist/psychometrician and one of the country’s leading electrophysiology researchers.
+Our extraordinary team matches our extraordinary vision to make a difference.

 So what’s different about our approach?

-Competing in sport and delivering in business both involve stress on your mind and body, usually engaging the sympathetic branch of your autonomic nervous system: the fight and flight system whose biochemistry and psychophysiology helped us survive in a jungle full of threat.
+Whether it is performance in sport or business, both involve stress on your mind and body, usually engaging the sympathetic branch of your autonomic nervous system: the fight and flight system whose biochemistry and psychophysiology helped us survive in a jungle full of threat.
 This is good for performance… mostly.

 But there are a number of ‘What ifs?’ to consider…